- Diet & Weight Loss

 Electric fan assisted oven.

 Place pizza near the top of the oven and cook at 220 c for 14 minutes.

 In this recipe it is the anchovy (which retains fat in the olive oil) and the bacon which contains fat.
-As an alternative you might try using smoked mackerel and or leanest smoked ham.
+As an alternative you might try using flaked smoked mackerel or haddock and or leanest smoked ham.
 I have also tried asparagus and even baked beans.
 The combinations are endless, and if you experiment you will likely finesse your perfect pizza.

 Some pizza lovers cannot eliminate that cheesy taste; in which case I suggest a sprinkling of one of the varieties of hard dried cheese such as Parmesan.